strace - trace system calls and signals

 - --user=username

-- Run command with the user ID, group ID, and supplementary groups of
+- Runs command with the user ID, group ID, and supplementary groups of

 username.
-This option is only useful when running as root and
+This option is only useful when running as root, as it

 enables the correct execution of setuid and/or setgid binaries.
 Unless

-this option is used setuid and setgid programs are executed without
+this option is used, setuid and setgid programs are executed without their

 effective privileges.